AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-catalog/image-serving-api-ref/c-image-catalog-reference/c-attributes-reference/r-publishinfo.md

 ---
 # PublishInfo{#publishinfo}

 Catalog annotation string.
-Text string that can be used to identify the catalog version, publish date, etc.
+Text string that can be used to identify the catalog version, publish date, and so on.

 The contents of this field is returned with `req=catalogprops`.
 This attribute is not used otherwise.